-I am a fifth-year Ph.D. student in Computer Science at Stanford University, advised by Percy Liang.
-I am interested in building natural language understanding systems that behave predictably and robustly across the entire range of plausible inputs.
+I am a sixth-year Ph.D. student in Computer Science at Stanford University, advised by Percy Liang.
+I am interested in building natural language understanding systems that are robust when given unexpected inputs.
 In the past, I have also worked on various projects in computational biology.
-I am supported by an NSF Graduate Research Fellowship.
+From 2014 to 2019, I was supported by an NSF Graduate Research Fellowship.

 Previously, I was an undergraduate at Stanford University, from which I received a B.S. with Honors in Computer Science and a Minor in Biology in June 2014.